 Happy New Year from me and the cat or the Cat and I, which is better English.
 Timmy is very focused for 2022.
 He wants to be nicer to the other cats in the area, wants to eat better, and is planning to do 1k in March.
-He is not doing dry January though, to stave off imminent death.
+But he is not doing dry January, to stave off imminent death.
 He had a great Christmas and went heavy on the selection boxes.
 Hence serious goal setting by him for 2022.

 In our final blog of 2021, we looked in the rear-view mirror to see what the year was like for us.
 In case you missed it see here

 This week we are going to look at things to consider for business owners in 2022.
 These include

 - Protect yourself

 - Plan for exit

 - Mind your team

 Business in a Company